 It was a weapon with the combined weight and power of an axe but has the versatility of a sword.
 They were found in several forms from the 11th century up to the 16th century.
 In other versions, the Falchion sword resembles more of a knife than a sword, while some versions come in an irregular, pointed shape.

-The medieval Falchion sword was 37 to 40 inches in length and weighs about 1 to 2 pounds.
+The Falchion sword was 37 to 40 inches in length and weighed about 1 to 2 pounds.
 It was also typically made from iron and steel.
-The most common design of the Falchion swords were single-edged, broad and slightly curved on the blade and some versions of it were irregularly shaped and pointed.
+The most common designs of the Falchion swords were single-edged, broad, and slightly curved on the blade and some versions of it were irregularly shaped and pointed.

 “Falchion swords were primarily used for cutting an opponent’s limbs or head and slicing unprotected areas of the body with a single stroke”.

 The first type is the ‘Cleaver Falchion Sword’, which looks very similar to a modern-day machete.
 These types of Falchion swords were common during the 13th to 14th centuries.
 This was also one of the very few versions of the Falchion sword that has survived through history.

 The second one is the Cusped Falchion sword.
 These are characterized by a straight blade with flare-clipped or cusped tips, thus the name Cusped Falchion.
 Most historical art shows the Cusped Falchion as something that resembles the knife.

 Historians believe that the styling of the blade was highly influenced by Turko-Mongol sabers reaching the borders of Europe in the 13th century.
 The use of this type of Falchion sword was common until the 16th century.

 The medieval Falchion sword was characterized by a curve one-edged blade, while the European version had a short back edge.
 It was also noted in some historical manuscripts that the Falchion sword may have had several influences.